bhyvex/shinkenlab.io/content/agent-solution.md

 The key in separated collectors and checks is that you don't have to keep the same interval betweek collect and checks.

 ### Configuration managment
 Of course the local configuration did make NRPE-like solution nightmare to maintain.
-That's why I propose to use the solution that I already propose in [Shinken Enterprise](http://shinken-solutions.com): do not manage the configuration in a definition way, but in a rule base one.
+That's why I propose to use the solution that I already propose in [Shinken Enterprise](http://shinken-solutions.com): do not manage the configuration in a definition way, but in a rule-based one.
 For example:

    * is redis installed on your system? => you are a redis server
    * is it a windows running? => activate windows collectors and checks